 "dogfish, shark," a name given to various sharks of inactive habits, c.
 1500, of unknown origin.
 Perhaps identical to nurse (n.1), but if so the sense is obscure, or perhaps it is a different word conformed to it by folk-etymology.

-1530s, "to suckle (an infant);" 1520s in the passive sense, "to bring up" (a child); alteration of Middle English nurshen (13c.; see nourish), Sense of "take care of (a sick person)" is first recorded 1736.
+1530s, "to suckle (an infant), nourish at the breast;" 1520s in the passive sense, "to bring up" (a child); alteration of Middle English nurshen, norishen "to supply with food and drink, feed; bring up, nurture" (c.
+1300; see nourish), in part by influence of nurse (n.1).
+From 1540s as "promote growth or vigor in, encourage."
+Sense of "tend to in sickness or infirmity" is recorded by 1736.
 Related: Nursed; nursing.